Emergency Services

 When you are out

 A number of pubs and bars in Sheffield are part of the Ask for Angela Campaign.
-You can ask bar staff to speak to Angela if you feel unsafe or need support to leave discretely and or contact police
+You can ask bar staff if you can 'speak to Angela' if you feel unsafe or need support to leave discretely and / or to contact the Police.

-If you need to get home or somewhere else safely, use the Safe Rides Scheme you can get a taxi home even if you don't have money and then can leave your SHU card as a deposit and pay later at the Studentd Union.
+If you need to get home or somewhere else safely, use the Safe Rides Scheme.
+You can get a taxi home even if you don't have money and can leave your SHU card as a deposit and pay later at the Students' Union.

 Sexual Assault